w4t3rcs/spring-boot-python-executor/README.md

 | `spring.python.cache.key.charset`        | Key body charset                                                                                                                                 | `UTF-8`                |
 | `spring.python.cache.key.delimiter`      | Key delimiter between key prefix, key body and key suffix                                                                                        | `_`                    |

+Note that if you want to specify your own cache instances using `spring.cache.cache-names`, you must also add names from `spring.python.cache.names` or it will fail with `NullPointerException`

 ### Aspect Properties

 | Property                            | Description                                            | Default         |